MrShwhale/lotus/README.md

 A sample script, which would be paired with a weekly/monthly `cronjob`, is [included in this project](start_server.sh).

 # About
-The SCP wiki recently reached 20,000 articles, spanning just about every genre and level of quality.
+The SCP wiki is the largest collaborative fiction project in the world, recently reaching 20,000 pages, spanning just about every genre and level of quality.
-Some of these include some of my favorite pieces of media, while others are clearly middle schoolers' first writings.
+Some of these are my favorite pieces of media, while others are clearly middle schoolers' first writings.
 It can be hard to find things that you really like in this massive mixed bag, so in order to determine good from bad, the wiki knew they needed some kind of indication of quality.
 Hopefully, this system would make it easier for users to find articles that they truly loved.